oneapi-src/oneDNN/README.md

 # Contributing

-We welcome community contributions to DNNL.
+We welcome community contributions to oneDNN.
 If you have an idea on how to improve the library:

 * For changes impacting the public API, submit